emiel/blog/content/decoding_the_sendgrid_event_id.rst

 :category: tech
 :authors: Emiel van de Laar

 SendGrid_ is a managed email delivery service.
-A webhook_ is offered which can notify you when interesting events happen while processing your email.
-The webhook will POST JSON encoded events to a URL of your choice.
+The service is able to emit notifications (via a webhook_) when something interesting happens while processing your email.
+When enabled, the webhook will POST a collection of JSON encoded events to a URL of your choice.
 Each event includes an unique identifier and is the topic of this post.

 .. _SendGrid: https://sendgrid.com
 .. _webhook: https://sendgrid.com/docs/API_Reference/Webhooks/event.html